pants64DS/SM64DS-Heap-Expansion/README.md

 # SM64DS Heap Expansion

-In Super Mario 64 DS, there is an unused memory region of 224 kilobytes.\* This patch turns that into allocatable heap memory.
+In Super Mario 64 DS, multiple memory regions are left unused, the biggest of which is 224 kilobytes.\* This patch turns those into allocatable heap memory.
 Only compatible with the European version of the game.

 #### Installation for an existing project that uses NSMBe patches